Pilates Calories Burned Calculator

 How many calories does pilates burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 109 calories during 30 minutes of pilates.
-This is based on a MET value of 3.
+A person weighing 160 lbs (73 kg) burns approximately 114 calories during 30 minutes of pilates.
+This is based on a MET value of 3 for general pilates.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of pilates?

-The MET (Metabolic Equivalent of Task) value for pilates is 3.
-This means pilates burns 3 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for pilates is 3, while the selected training style uses MET 3.
+This means general pilates burns 3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is pilates good for weight loss?